 - Panel heaters: are typically slim and streamlined in design, providing reliable electric heating without using up too much space.
 Some stand upright or roll on castors, while others can be wall-mounted.
 These are available in a range of sizes and styles to suit all budgets.

 To help you find the right heater for your home, you can start by measuring the size of the space you wish to heat.
 To do so, simply multiply the length of the room by the width.
-Typically, for a small room, you’ll need a heater with 1000 to 1500W of power, while for heating larger areas, opt for a heater with 2500W+.
-As a general guide, you can use the following chart:
+Typically, for a small room, you’ll need a heater with 1,000W to 1,500W of power, while for heating larger areas, opt for a heater with 2,500W+.

 Cheap Fan Heaters

 The cheap and cheerful Kmart heater is packed with all the features you would expect to help keep you warm and comfy during the colder months.
 It comes with 2000W of power and two heat settings.
 Other features include a power indicator light and an adjustable thermostat, coming in a white finish.

 The Kmart fan heater is equipped with overheat protection and a safety tip-over switch, which automatically shuts off the appliance in the event that it gets bumped.
 Kmart states that all of its heaters are tested to applicable Australian electrical safety standards and are certified as compliant.
 Durability and performance testing are also carried out prior to QA approval.

 Oil column heaters cost between $30 and $400.
 Depending on the number of fins and added features, an oil-filled heaters price will vary.